w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 With asynchronous backing, the window is more than the span of around two blocks, or a ~12-second window.
-This enables more computational and storage time per block, as the context of the next relay chain block can kickstart the process of the next parablock.
+This enables more computational and storage time per block, as the context of the next relay chain block can kickstart the process of validating next parablock.

-Notice that blocks can be bigger compared to what we have in synchronous backing, meaning more transactions per block.
-Due to the asynchrony, these blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1:
+Notice that blocks can contain more state transitions compared to synchronous backing, meaning more transactions per block.
+These blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1:

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'neutral', 'themeVariables': { 'fontSize': '14px', 'commitLabelFontSize': '14px', 'tagLabelFontSize': '10px' }, 'gitGraph': {'showBranches': true, 'showCommitLabel':true,'mainBranchName': 'Relay Chain'}} }%%